tdviet/python-requests-bundle-certs/README.md

 ## Usage:

 Download and execute the script ["install_certs.sh"](https://github.com/tdviet/python-requests-bundle-certs/blob/main/scripts/install_certs.sh).
-That will find the location of certificate bundle used by Python requests, make a backup copy then replace it with the certificate bundle from ["IGTF"]( https://dl.igtf.net/distribution/current/accredited/).
+That will find the location of certificate bundle used by Python requests, make a backup copy then add certificates downloaded from [IGTF]( https://dl.igtf.net/distribution/current/accredited/).

 Change "python" to "python3" in the script if needed.